UK watchdog voices concern over $9.2 billion eBay-Adevinta deal

 In the latest CMA merger investigation involving large digital companies, the watchdog said it is “thoroughly examining deals to ensure that competition is not restricted and consumers’ interests are protected”.

-The CMA this month said Viagogo must sell StubHub’s international business before it can proceed with a $4.05 billion purchase of eBay’s ticket-reselling business.
+The CMA this month said Viagogo must sell StubHub’s international business after its $4.05 billion purchase of eBay’s ticket-reselling business.

 Adevinta and eBay will together propose legally binding solutions to resolve the regulator’s concerns before the deadline of Feb.
 23, Adevinta said.